 If You Also Need A Computer, You Can Double Up

-The other thing that is important to note, though, is that most people need a computer.
+One thing that is important to note, though, is that most people need a computer.
 Whether that’s for school, work, or home use, most people have and need some type of computer.

-So, for those of you who either need a computer or would benefit from an upgrade over your current computer, obviously, getting a gaming computer (or laptop) would solve both of your needs.
+So, for those of you who either need a computer or would benefit from an upgrade over your current computer, obviously, getting a gaming computer (or gaming laptop) would solve both of your needs.

 And, while consoles now have expanded capabilities (mostly the ability to stream media), they still pale in comparison to what a computer can do.